 2. How Much is My Case Worth?

 The losses recoverable in an ATV wreck claim are like those available in car, truck, and other traffic accident cases.
 Besides your medical bills, you may also receive compensation for damages such as lost income, replacement services, repair costs, home modifications, pain and suffering, emotional distress, and loss of enjoyment in life.
 An attorney can assess your claim and review the available evidence to help you determine which losses may be available in your situation.

 3. What Evidence Might I Need to Win My Claim?

 While the proof you’ll require can vary drastically from one case to the next, there are some types of evidence that are commonly used to demonstrate liability and damages in ATV accident cases.
 For instance, surveillance camera footage of the moment of impact could help show who was responsible for causing the wreck.

 Alternatively, medical records will likely play an important role in proving the severity of your injuries and the healthcare costs you’ve incurred.
 Other types of proof that might make an appearance in your case could include paystubs to show lost wages, eyewitness statements, dashcam videos, cell phone records, personal injury journal entries, and maintenance records.

 Discuss Your Case with a Texas ATV Accident Lawyer

 Injured in an ATV accident?
 Turn to the legal team at Hilliard Martinez Gonzales LLP to discuss your options.
-We can assess your claim as part of a free consultation during which our attorneys can answer your questions, review the evidence you’ve gathered thus far, and discuss how we might help you build your case.
+We can assess your claim as part of a free consultation during which our attorneys can answer your questions, review the facts surrounding your case, and discuss how we might help you build your case.
 Contact us today at 1-800-334-3298 or through our Contact Page for a consultation with a Texas ATV accident attorney.